Differential exponential topological fields: Abstract

 \section{Abstract}

-We axiomatize a class of existentially closed exponential fields equipped with an $E$-derivation.
-We apply our results to the field of real numbers endowed with $exp(x)$ the classical exponential function defined by its power series expansion and to the field of p-adic numbers endowed with the function $exp(px)$ defined on the $p$-adic integers where $p$ is a prime number strictly bigger than $2$ (or with $exp(4x)$ when $p=2$).
+We axiomatize a class of existentially closed differential expansions of exponential topological fields where the derivation is an $E$-derivation.
+We apply our results to differential expansions of, on the one hand the field of real numbers endowed with $exp(x)$, the classical exponential function defined by its power series expansion, and on the other hand the field of p-adic numbers endowed with the function $exp(px)$ defined on the subring of $p$-adic integers where $p$ is a prime number strictly bigger than $2$ (or with $exp(4x)$ when $p=2$).

 \subjclass{03C60, 03C10, 12L12,12H05} \keywords{exponential field, differential field, existentially closed}